martin-atkins/step_6_adc_dma_data_acquisition/README.md

 ## Step 1 — Decide conversion method

-Our sensor is a 2-wire analog sensor between GND and 3.3 V
+I'm using an NTC thermistor in a pull-up resistor divider between GND and 3.3 V

 ## Step 2 — Add conversion function